0

 • Defending an allegation of fraud, and denying the existence of a collateral contract between the parties.

-• Concerning whether a clause was unenforceable as an agreement to negotiate, and/or amounted a condition precedent to a right to commence arbitration.
+• Concerning whether a clause was unenforceable as an agreement to negotiate, and/or amounted to a condition precedent to the right to commence arbitration.

 • On the meaning of s1(1)(a) of the Defective Premises Act 1972.